Lexie Matheson: Personal life

 Matheson was assigned male at birth and realised she was transgender when she was eight years old.
 She transitioned in 1998, aged 53.
 She has been married twice, with her first marriage ending in divorce.
 She and her second wife have a son together.

 Honours and awards

 In the 2016 Queen's Birthday Honours, Matheson was appointed an Officer of the New Zealand Order of Merit, for services to performing arts, education and LGBTIQ rights.

-Matheson has been nominated for Senior New Zealander of the year in 2019, 2020 and 2021 being runner up in 2020.
+Matheson won the New Zealander of the Year 'Local Hero' award in 2016 and has been nominated for the Senior New Zealander of the Year Award in 2019, 2020, 2021 and 2023 being runner up in 2020.